High Deductible Health Plan (HDHP) & Health Savings Account (HSA) FAQs

 13. What are the annual HSA contribution limits?

 The Internal Revenue Service (IRS) establishes contribution limits for Health Savings Account's linked to a High Deductible Health Plan (HDHP).
-The 2019 contribution limit for an individual is $3,500 and the family limit is $7,000.
-For individuals who will be 55 or over by December 31st, 2019, there is an increased "catch-up contribution" limit of $4,500 for an individual and $8,000 for a family.
+The 2022 contribution limit for an individual is $3,650 and the family limit is $7,300.
+If you are 55 or older, you can contribute an extra $1,000 per year.

 14. How is my HSA account funded?